VaibhavJoshi95/ShipmentPricingPrediction/README.md

 #### How training was done or what models were used?

 Data pipeline was created to implement data scaling, Ordinal encoding and an estimator to prevent any data leakage.
-GradientBoost model was used as the best estimator which was then used for production.
+RandomForest model was used as the best estimator which was then used for production.

 #### What are the different stages of deployment?